Corleck Head: Discovery

-The head was discovered nearby to the Corraghy Heads (Note: So named because the human Corraghy head was discovered in 1969 by Barron embedded in the wall of a farmyard barn in the nearby Corraghy townland.)—a stylistically very different janiform sculpture with a ram's head on one side and a human head on the other.
-Archaeologists assume the Corleck and Corraghy Heads were intended as elements of a larger shrine on Corleck Hill.
+The head was discovered near the Corraghy Heads (Note: So named because the human Corraghy head was discovered in 1969 by Barron embedded in the wall of a farmyard barn in the nearby Corraghy townland.)—a stylistically very different janiform sculpture with a ram's head on one side and a human head on the other.
 They were probably buried around the same time, perhaps c.
-900–1200 AD, to hide them from Christian iconoclasts who sought to suppress the memory of older pagan idols, and especially, in the words of the archaeologist Anne Ross, the suggestion of "surrogate sacrificial heads".
+900–1200 AD, to hide them from Christian iconoclasts who sought to suppress the memory of older pagan idols.

 The folklorist and historian Thomas J. Barron recognised the Corleck Head's age after seeing it in 1934 while a researcher for the Irish Folklore Commission.
 He established that after Longmore sold the lease on the farm to Thomas Hall in 1865, Hall's son, Sam, placed the Corleck head on a gatepost.
 Emily Bryce, a relative of the Halls, remembered childhood visits to the farm and throwing stones at the head, having no idea of its age.
 Around this time Sam Hall inadvertently destroyed a large part of the Corraghy Heads while trying to separate its heads.
 Barron contacted the National Museum of Ireland (NMI) in 1937 after which its director Adolf Mahr arranged their loan to the museum for study.
 Mahr presented and described the head in a lecture to the Royal Society of Antiquaries of Ireland that year.
 Study of the head and similar stone idols was to preoccupy Barron until his death in 1992.